 This slab of banded chert is magnetic.

-This breccia below from area 1 is magnetic.
+This sawn breccia below from area 1 is magnetic.
 When magnified, tiny stringers of magnetite can be seen.
+The delicate depositional bands of silica with magnetite can be seen in this sample.
+This sample speaks volumes of what lies deeper in Area 1.

 The aquifer (Arkose) hosted jasperoid beds outcropping on the east side of Area 1 are sometimes slightly magnetic, but are most often non-magnetic.
-The jasperoid is hematite and silica that emanates from the boiling zone above the Rhyolite porphyry.
+The jasperoid is hematite and silica that emanates from the boiling zone below the IOCG deposit.

 MENU